sunray1/Auriculella-phylogeny/README.md

 3. Perform multiple sequence alignment with MAFFT for each locus.
     - Includes a manual verification pause where the user can inspect and adjust alignments (e.g., check reading frames) before concatenation.
 4. Concatenate alignments into a supermatrix using FASconCAT-G.
-    - Uses clipkit to remove gappy (>.9) and uninformative sites
+    - Uses clipkit to remove gappy (>.9) and uninformative sites (site filtering)
 5. Run PartitionFinder2 on both original and filtered (by clipkit) alignments, partitioning by locus and codon (for COI) and performing modelling searches.
 This is for input into RAxML.
 6. Run maximum likelihood inference using RAxML across two different model schemes:

-    * Partitioning (by PartitionFinder2) without site removal
+    1. Partitioning (by PartitionFinder2) without site filtering
-    * Partitioning (by PartitionFinder2) with site removal
+    2. Partitioning (by PartitionFinder2) with site filtering

     Run maximum likelihood inference using IQ-TREE across five different model schemes:

-    * No partitioning
+    3. No partitioning without site filtering
-    * No partitioning with site filtering
+    4. No partitioning with site filtering
-    * Partitioning by locus
+    5. Partitioning by locus without site filtering
-    * Partitioning by locus with site filtering
+    6. Partitioning by locus with site filtering
-    * Partitioning by locus with COI codon positions
+    7. Partitioning by locus with COI codon positions without site filtering

     A log-likelihood file for each program is created, though since log-liklihoods cannot be compared across programs, the final tree has to be chosen manually.
 7. Root the chosen tree using an explicit outgroup (MRCA of selected *Tornatellidinae* tips).